A tv and home theater system connected with cables

 • Cables like HDMI or optical cables for connecting your components to the receiver and TV

-See also How High to Mount Tv
+See also How to Unlock Rv Tv Mount

 When selecting a surround sound receiver, it is important to consider the number of channels it supports.
 A 5.1 channel receiver will support the minimum number of speakers required for a basic home theater setup, while a 7.1 channel receiver will allow for additional rear speakers for a more immersive experience.